The Best Kumano Kodo Accommodation Options (My Recommendations)

 Ryokans

-Ryokans are luxurious traditional inns.
+Ryokans are traditional Japanese inns.
 The rooms are spacious and comprise traditional Japanese furniture.
-Hosts also provide elaborate multi-course dinners featuring local delicacies.
-These inns often have communal baths–either indoor or outdoor–filled with natural hot spring water.
+Hosts also provide (often elaborate) multi-course dinners featuring local delicacies.
+These inns typically have communal baths (onsen) –either indoor or outdoor–filled with natural hot spring water.
 Some ryokans may have private baths or rotenburo (open-air baths) for each room.

 Pros